Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Convergence of alternating projection method for designing structured tight frames

 where $[\mU]_N$ is the submatrix of $\mU$ obtained by taking the first $N$ columns of $\mU$.
 Furthermore, if $\lambda_N(\mZ)>\lambda_{N+1}(\mZ)$, then $a [\mU]_N[\mU]_N^\T$ is the unique Gram matrix in $\setG_a$ that is closest to $\mZ$. \end{thm}

 Frames are usually designed based on certain requirements according to different applications.
-In the following sections, we review several widely utilized structured frames and provide the convergence guarantee of the alternating projections for designing such frames.
+In the following sections, we review several widely utilized structured frames and provide the convergence guarantee of the alternating projection method for designing such frames.